nusnlp/c2e-mt-benchmark/tools/segmenter/README.md

 ctbModel

-They were trained on CTB training data of SIGHAN bakeoff 1, and MSR training data of SIGHAN bakeoff 2, respectively.
-They were of version "V4", which means they combined the use of basic features, external dictionary (the downloaded PKU dictionary), and additional training corpora (of other segmentation standards) via example selection.
+They were trained on CTB training data of SIGHAN bakeoff 1.
 The encoding used is gb.